Best viewpoint of the Lion Rock in Sigiriya, Sri Lanka, from the Pidurangala Rock

 • The region of Sigiriya offers multiple safaris too, such as Minneriya & Kaudulla National Park.
 You can further rent a scooter to explore more of the rural villages around Sigiriya towards Habarana.

-Trincomalee – to the east coast | If you wish for more relaxed vibes after this adventurous stop, then this beach destination might be the perfect fit.
+Trincomalee – East Coast | If you wish for more relaxed vibes after this adventurous stop, then this beach destination might be the perfect fit.
 Besides being mostly known for water activities like surfing, snorkeling, and scuba diving, there are plenty of things to see too.

-Anuradhapura – up north | The UNESCO world heritage site was the first capital of Sri Lanka and holds major cultural, religious, and historical significance.
+Anuradhapura – Up North | The UNESCO World Heritage site was the first capital of Sri Lanka and holds major cultural, religious, and historical significance.
 Over an area of around 40 square kilometers, you will find many remnants of gigantic dagobas and temples scattered.
 Together with its neighboring sightseeing Mihintale, Anuradhapura is the perfect destination to delve deeper into Sri Lanka’s culture & history.

-Kandy – down south | Located in the heart of Sri Lanka, Kandy is the second-largest city on the island.
+Kandy – Down South | Located in the heart of Sri Lanka, Kandy is the second-largest city on the island.
 The place is centered around a gorgeous lake and surrounded by mountain ranges.
 It’s the perfect destination for those who want to explore the colonial era with historic buildings and famous religious sites.
-Last but not least it’s the starting point of one of the most epic train rides in the world.
+Last but not least it’s the starting point of one of the most epic train rides in the world towards the town of Ella.

-We hope this post helped you out.
+We hope you found this guide to Pidurangala Rock useful and could help with your further planning.
+We wanted to make sure it included everything you needed to know before taking off!
+The view from Pidurangala was definitely one of our favorite adventures.
 You can show some ❤ and support for the blog and help us share more adventures!
 Our travels are entirely self-funded, so any show of support is greatly appreciated.
 It allows us to keep writing helpful travel guides and gather information to make it easier for people to discover the world.

 You might also enjoy: